jgyates/genmon/README.md

     # controller  must support this functionality before enabling this option.
     enhancedexercise = True

-    # (optional) This parameter, if true will enable the use of HTTPS
+    # (Optional) This parameter, if true will enable the use of HTTPS
-    # (secure HTTP) in the Flask web app.
-This option is only applicable to the
+    # (secure HTTP) in the Flask web app or user name and password
+    # authentication, depending on the options below.
+This option is only
-    # web app.
-This option requires python-openssl library to be installed
+    # applicable to the web app.
+This option requires python-openssl library
+    # to be installed
     #usehttps = True

-    # optional) This parameter is used with usehttps.
+    # (optional) This parameter is used with usehttps.
 If
     # userhttps is true, then this option will signal the type of certificate
     # to use.
 If this option is true  a self signed certificate (supplied by
     # Flask library) will be used.
 If false, then the a key file (key.pem) and